Delving into Sequential Patches for Deepfake Detection: Experiments

 \textbf{Data preprocessing}.
-All the used datasets are published in a full-frame format, thus, most of the deepfake detection methods will crop only the face regions in advance as input.
-However, with a motivation to learn the low-level temporal patterns, cropping face regions in advance will result in artificially introducing visual shaking due to independent face detection.
-Therefore, in our method, we crop the face regions using the same bounding box after randomly determine the clip range in-the-fly, where the box is detected by MTCNN \cite{zhang2016joint}.
+All the used datasets are published in a full-frame format, thus, most of the deepfake detection methods will crop out the face regions in advance.
+However, with a motivation to learn the low-level temporal patterns, cropping face regions in advance will lead to artificially introduced jittering due to the independent face detection.
+Therefore, in our method, we crop the face regions using the same bounding box (including all facial regions) after randomly determine the clip range on-the-fly, where the box is detected by MTCNN \cite{zhang2016joint}.

-\textbf{Implementation details}.
-The spatial input size $H\times W$ and patch size $P$ is set to $224\times 224$ and 16, respectively.
+{\textbf{Implementation details}.} The spatial input size $H\times W$ and patch size $P$ is set to $224\times 224$ and 16, respectively.
 It is worth noting that the division into such small patches has considerably suppress the overall semantic features.
 The embedding dimension $D$ is set to 384.
-For temporal dimension $T$, we set it to 16.
+In Local Sequence Embedding stage, we use ``conv1, conv2\_x'' of \cite{hara2017learning} for low-level feature embedding.
+And we use one $\operatorname{Conv3d}$ layer with kernel size of $3\times 3\times 3$ in each LST.
+For temporal dimension $T$, we empirically set it to 16 and provide more discussion in ablations.
+We use only the first 128 frames of each video in the experiments, thus the final prediction is averaged from 8 clips.
 For optimizer, we use Adam \cite{kingma2014adam} with the initial learning rate of $10^{-4}$.
-When the model performance no longer improves significantly, we gradually decay the learning rate until convergence.
+When the performance no longer improve significantly, we gradually decay the learning rate.
 Four NVIDIA A100 GPUs are used in our experiments.

 \textbf{Evaluation metrics}.
 Following previous works \cite{rossler2019faceforensics++,haliassos2021lips,li2020face}, we use binary classification accuracy (ACC) and Area Under the Receiver Operating Characteristic Curve (AUC) as evaluation metrics.